Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.md

 8. Update gas amounts sent with each transaction.
 Leverage web3's gas estimation!
 9. Slean up the allowance if the order submission transaction fails
 10. Sort the orders in the order book table
-11. Allow multiple orders with the same parameters to exist
 ---
 ### Clean up